gatsbyjs/gatsby/docs/docs/api-specification.md

 Once the initial bootstrap is finished, we start `webpack-dev-server` and an express server for serving files for the development server, and for a production build, we start building the CSS then JavaScript then HTML with webpack.

-During these processes there are various extension points where plugins can intervene.
+During these processes, there are various extension points where plugins can intervene.
 All major processes have a `onPre` and `onPost` e.g. `onPreBootstrap` and `onPostBootstrap` or `onPreBuild` or `onPostBuild`.
 During bootstrap, plugins can respond at various stages to APIs like `onCreatePages`,